 Each month we set the facts straight regarding a popular health and wellness myth.

-This month’s misconception: Poinsettias are poisonous.
+This month’s misconception: All calories are created equal.